-- Bathing: We ask that you only shower for the first two weeks.
-Thereafter baths and swimming are acceptable. - Travel: We advise no long auto or plane trips the first two weeks. - Driving: Avoid driving if you are taking any narcotics, otherwise, you may begin to drive after the first or second week depending on how you feel.
+- Bathing: We ask that you only shower for the first six weeks.
+Thereafter baths and swimming are acceptable. - Travel: We advise no long auto or plane trips for the first two weeks. - Driving: Avoid driving if you are taking any narcotics, otherwise, you may begin to drive after the first or second week depending on how you feel.
 Prior to this your leg reflexes are poor.
 Of course, when you do first drive it should be for short distances.
 If you had a cesarean section, make sure you have someone with you when you first drive.
 You should brake firmly prior to driving and if this causes your incision to hurt driving should be postponed until you can use your brake with no discomfort. - Exercise: You may start post-partum exercises as early as the first few days after delivery if you had a vaginal delivery.
-Begin with Kegel exercises (voluntary tightening of the muscles around the vagina and rectum) and by the end of the first week you may add sit ups, leg lifts (both legs at the same time) and pelvic tilts in limited amounts.
-It you had a cesarean section or tubal ligation;

-you should wait until 6 weeks before you start exercising.
+Begin with Kegel exercises (voluntary tightening of the muscles around the vagina and rectum) and pelvic tilts in limited amounts.
+You may go for walks gradually increasing the intensity and duration.
+If you had a cesarean section or tubal ligation, you should wait until 6 weeks before you start exercising.

-• Intercourse: We advise no intercourse until after your post-partum check-up.
+• Intercourse: We advise no intercourse until after your six-week post-partum check-up.
 There will be some discomfort when you reestablish sexual activity, but this should gradually diminish.
 It sometimes takes several months before you are "back to normal".
-If you are breast feeding, you might find that vaginal lubrication is a problem, and this may be improved by a water-soluble lubricant such as K-V jelly.
+If you are breast feeding, you might find that vaginal lubrication is a problem, and this may be improved by a water-soluble lubricant such as K-Y jelly.
 It is possible to get pregnant at any time after childbirth, even if you have not had a menstrual period, so contraception is advised.
+Remember your first ovulation precedes your first period.